 This PDF from Springboard has many more ideas for how to make reading as enjoyable as possible.

 The Oxford Owl website has 250 free, tablet-friendly e-books for you to access at home.
-You can access the website here.

 Spelling logs will continue to go home containing a weekly spelling list.
 Please support your child in learning these words in preparation for their weekly spelling test.
 There are many methods to use at home: the basic strategies of ‘sounding out’ using phonics and look, cover, write, check work for many learners.
 However, you may also wish to try some of these approaches: